Object Fidelity Diffusion for Remote Sensing Image Generation: Experiments

 \subsection{Discussion}

-As shown in Figure~\ref{fig:w_o_caption}, the inclusion of additional captions as input has a significant impact on the outcomes of image generation.
+As shown in Figure~\ref{fig:w_o_caption} in Appendix~\ref{discuss}, the inclusion of additional captions as input has a significant impact on the outcomes of image generation.
 Specifically, incorporating captions enhances the aesthetic appeal of the generated images, resulting in richer and more visually pleasing color compositions.
 However, this improvement comes at a cost: similar to CC-Diff, it leads to a deviation of the generated data distribution from that of the original real data.
 In contrast, when no additional captions are provided as input, although the generated images may appear less aesthetically refined, their data distribution remains closer to that of real images.
-Furthermore, experimental results demonstrate that this approach yields superior performance in terms of image quality metrics and downstream task effectiveness.
+A user study from both human and GPT-5 in Table~\ref{tab:aethe-results} have confirmed this.
+Further analysis of the generated-image distribution and the impact of aesthetics on performance is provided in the Appendix~\ref{sup_aesthe}.